 Membership in the Alliance of Community Service Providers:

-There are two types of members of the Alliance of Community Service Providers: direct service providers (full members) and Associate members.
-Dues for full members for 2013-2015 are set on a sliding scale based on their annual revenues.
+There are two types of members of the Alliance of Community Service Providers: (1) Members– Those agencies, which provide direct service to people.
+And, (2) Associate Members– Enterprises, which offer products and services that augment the supports of the Members.
+Dues Members for 2022-2023 are set on a sliding scale based on their annual revenues.
 Revenue sources include: ODP PROMISE payments related to the Philadelphia individuals or Philadelphia locations for the services listed above, Philadelphia County contract dollars from IDS, OAS, & OMH; BHSI payments, and CBH reimbursements for public clients.
 No other funding streams apply to the Alliance Annual Dues calculation.

 There are a number of substantial benefits to membership in the Alliance of Community Service Providers.
 In broad categories, those benefits are:

 - A constant flow of essential information to Alliance members via emails and mailings.

 - Quicker information that is more on target than other sources.

 - An action alert network of several hundred people.

 - Direct sharing with government officials and among members through Alliance-hosted meetings (about one per month).